XeDotCom/villager-bot-wiki/4-economy.md

 - Searching.
 Using the `/search` command, also known as `/beg`, allows you to search for emeralds (every 30 minutes).
 However, there is a small chance that you lose emeralds.
 - [Fishing](8-fishing.md).
 Fishing is one of the most profitable methods although it is slower than mining.
 - [Farming](9-farming.md).
 Farming is the best passive income method for players who have a disposable income ready and doesn't want to spend time mining or fishing.
--Selling.
+- Selling.
 You can also sell items to the bot at a lower price than trading, by using the `!!sell` command.
--Pillaging.
+- Pillaging.
 You can rob other players in your server by using the `!!pillage` command.
 The chance of you getting pillaged can be decreased by having more bees, having a Bane Of Pillagers Amulet or by depositing all your emeralds into the vault.
--Gambling.
+- Gambling.
 Gambling is a very risky way of earning emeralds.
 You can bet a sum no higher than 10,000 emeralds, for a chance of getting {{{{{{{X}}}}}}}% back.
 This is by far the riskiest method but it can pay off.

 ### Your balance